Arrival (film): Plot

 Banks goes alone to the Montana craft, which sends down a transport pod.
 Abbott has been mortally injured as a result of the explosion.
 Costello explains that they have come to help humanity, because in 3,000 years' time they will need humanity's help in return.
 Banks realizes the "weapon" is their language.
 Learning the language alters humans' linear perception of time, allowing them to experience memories of future events.
 Banks's visions of her daughter are revealed to be premonitions; her daughter will not be born until sometime in the future.

 Banks returns to the camp as it is being evacuated and tells Donnelly that the aliens' language is the "tool" that was meant by the word "weapon".
 She experiences a premonition of a United Nations event celebrating global unity achieved by finally deciphering the heptapods' language.
 At the event, General Shang thanks Banks for persuading him to stop the attack when she called his private number and recited his wife's dying words.
 (Note: In the film, this line is spoken in Mandarin without English subtitles.
 According to screenwriter Eric Heisserer, it translates to "War doesn't make winners, only widows".)
 He then shows her his private number and whispers his wife's words into her ear.

 In the present, Banks takes CIA agent Halpern's satellite phone from a table and calls Shang's private number to recite the words.
 The Chinese announce that they are standing down and releasing their twelfth of the message.
 The other countries follow suit, and the twelve spacecraft depart.

 From what she has learned, Banks writes and publishes a book called The Universal Language, a guide to the heptapod language, which will eventually teach humanity to perceive time the same way as the heptapods.

 During the evacuation, Donnelly expresses his love for Banks.
 They talk about their life choices and whether he would change them if he could see his life from beginning to end.
 Banks knows that she will agree to have a child with him despite knowing their fate: that Hannah will die from an incurable disease and that Donnelly will leave them both as a result of her revealing that she knew this.
+As they embrace, Banks reminisces about the last time Donnelly will hug her.